The physical connection

 In Project Designer it is easy to change the speed, just remember to re-upload to the controller for the changes to take effect.

-Another external mistake we often see, is that when connecting to projectors and TV's, the manufacturers hunt for the green leaf sticker on the side of their products, often makes it necessary for them to turn off network and RS232 communication, out of the box.
+Another external mistake we often see, is that when connecting to projectors and TV's, the manufacturers in the hunt for the green leaf sticker on the side of their products, often makes it necessary for them to turn off network and RS232 communication, out of the box.
 It is often called ECO mode or similar, so turn that mode off to make the communication start.
 An easy way to detect if this should be the case, is that you can control the device, when it is ON, but it is not possible to turn the device ON after you have turned it OFF.

 These settings can sometimes be hidden in a service menu, so it can be necessary to contact the support for the given device in order to get the way into this menu.